 As a bed bug removal expert, your mattress cover will make my job easier.
 It will show me more easily that you have an infestation and it will prevent bed bugs from harboring in your box spring, which can make it hard to find a live one.

-Lastly, if you have an infestation, mattress covers and/or throwing out your mattress wont solve your problem.
-In fact a heat treatment can help you save EVERYTHING you have in your home or business without contaminating your space with pesticides.
-Heat will sterilize all the furniture, the rug, everything.
+Lastly, if you have an infestation, mattress covers and/or throwing out your mattress won't solve your problem.
+In fact, heat treatment can help you save EVERYTHING you have in your home or business without contaminating your space with pesticides.
+The heat will sterilize all the furniture, the rug, everything.